TonyAshworth/emily-cookbook/src/posts/thai-crunch-salad.md

 title: 'Thai Crunch Salad '
 date:
 tags:
-- Asian
+- asian
-- Chicken
+- chicken
-- Cold Dish
+- cold dish
 description: 'The peanut flavor is divine in this recipe!
 We eat it as is, or leave out the chicken and use it with Hibachi Chicken for lettuce wrap filling. '